cfoust/cy/docs/docs/layouts.md

 # Layouts

 `cy` uses a declarative, tree-based system for defining what is shown on the screen.
 It refers to this as the **layout**.
-It is composed of **nodes** of different types such as panes, splits, and tabs.
+It is composed of **nodes** of different types such as views, splits, and tabs.

 The structure of a typical layout might look something like this: